 Grey zone conflict / hybrid warfare: How does it relate to negotiation, and to conflict management throughout the West?

 Chris Honeyman served as Project Seshat’s Principal Investigator and chaired the steering committee.
-He is now senior advisor to the group working to create Project Seshat’s successor.
+He has also been asked to advise the group working to create Project Seshat’s successor.
+Further background can be found at Project Seshat

 Major publications

-Project Seshat.
-2023.
 Negotiation Strategies for War by Other Means

-Project Seshat.
-2023.
 Hybrid Warfare: Fighting Back with Whole-of-Society Tactics.
-2023.

-A special issue of On Track, the journal of Canada’s Conference of Defence Associations Institute.
+This was a 2023 special issue of On Track, the journal of Canada’s Conference of Defence Associations Institute.
 With five articles by Project Seshat members, including

 Schneider, A.K. and Honeyman, C. 2023.
 Advocates’ and Neutrals’ Roles in a New Type of Conflict–the Private and Public Crises of Hybrid Warfare.
 New York State Dispute Resolution Lawyer, Vol. 16/1.